 After getting settled in, the sun quickly went down and I headed into my tent.
 That’s when the first howling began.

 Not sure how close the pack was, I tried to put the thought out of my mind.
 And, that’s when the elk started up.
-Not nearly as afraid, but certainly startled, it became clear that I have neighbors for the night.
+Not nearly as afraid, but certainly startled, it became clear that I had neighbors for the night.
 Hopefully, they’re friendly.

 The howling came again from the left, this time it was longer and sounded like there was more of whatever animals lurked in the darkness.
 Matching in proximity, the elk chimed up again, this time making a distressed call as it thundered through the nearby woods.
 Following this sound, I could hear another elk screeching in the distance — the elk was calling his friend.

 Since then, the elks haven’t made a call in a while, so I will assume they found their friends.
-The coyotes or dogs… stay tuned.
+The coyotes or dogs… we'll stay tuned.

 UPDATE: I’m going with dogs.
 Most likely dogs.
 I say this because it’s 3am and there is one barking at my tent.
-I’m not sure how close it is, but I do know one thing — it would be hilarious if the Pedaling for Pups team was mauled by a dog.
+I’m not sure how close it is, but I do know one thing — it would be hilarious if the Pedaling for Pups founder was mauled by a dog.